ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ## Introduction

-I recently started working as a machine learning engineer, and one of the first things I was told was to learn IPython.
-Until then, I had only seen it bundled with Jupyter notebooks.
-When I tried it briefly a couple of years ago, it looked like nothing more than a Python REPL with syntax highlighting, so I didn't see much value in it.

-This time, digging deeper, I realized that IPython does *a lot* more than I expected.

 IPython began in 2001 as an enhanced interactive Python shell with tab completion, introspection, and inline help.
-Over time, it grew into the project that created the web-based *notebook* interface.
+Over time, it grew into the project that created the famous web-based *notebook* interface.
 In 2014-2015, that notebook component was [split into Jupyter](https://blog.jupyter.org/the-big-split-9d7b88a031a7), which expanded support to many languages through kernels.
 Today, IPython continues as the Python kernel for Jupyter and as a standalone REPL.

-In short: Jupyter provides the notebook interface, while IPython is the engine behind it.
-Running IPython directly gives you notebook-like power without the browser overhead.

 This cheatsheet collects useful IPython commands and features, based on [Sebastian Witowski's talk](https://www.youtube.com/watch?v=S9rgGJYAQ8o) *IPython can do that?!*, with a few additions of my own.